ellysh/video-game-bots/ClickerBots/output-device-capture.md

 AutoIt provides several functions that simplifies analysis of a current screen picture.
 All these functions operate with the GDI library objects.

-There is a set of coordinate systems that can be used by AutoIt functions for pixels analyzing.
-This set is totally the same as the set of coordinate systems for AutoIt mouse functions.
-This is a list of available coordinate systems:
+There is a set of coordinate modes that can be used by AutoIt functions for pixels analysis.
+This set is totally the same set as for AutoIt mouse functions, which is:

 | Mode | Description |
 | -- | -- |